 Sometimes it is needed to execute an automatic operation when a Windows user logs on.
 Usually some logon triggers or complex scripts are written to carry out this task.
 Automation Workshop effectively replaces the need for these scripts.
 Its built-in User Logon & Logoff Trigger detects when a user logs in or out of the system.
 Equipped with user-friendly interface the Trigger is easily configurable to execute its associated Task designed to perform a variety of Actions (built-in operations) or run external applications.

 This example shows how to create a Task that will be triggered every time a user logs into the system.
 The Task itself will write the current date and time to a text file and then automatically open that file in the Notepad application.
-While the date and time will be written to a text file by the Write to File using the Date & Time variable, opening the file in the Windows Notepad application implies using the Start program or application Action.
+While the date and time will be written to a text file by the Write to File using the Date & Time variable, opening the file in the Windows Notepad application implies using the Start App Action.

 How to create a Task?
 To create a Task, open Automation Workshop Manager and choose the New Task option from File menu.
 Alternatively, click right mouse button in Task Pane and choose the New Task option from the context menu or push CTRL+N keyboard shortcut when Febooti Automation Workshop window is active.
 This will open the Task Wizard, a tool for creating and configuring Tasks.